 There are several different methods you are able to use to pay your residence fees.
 You are able to pay online by logging onto your internet banking and selecting St. Lawrence College as the payee and then the letter “T” followed by your unique student number.
 This is for your residence fees only.
 Do not use this account to pay your tuition.
 Other common methods of payment are: Money Order, Certified Cheque, bank draft, and debit card transactions.

 Yes.
 The college has two tiers of meal plan available to residents.
-The lower tier meal plan which is the mandatory amount of $850 per semester includes the 13% Harmonized Sales Tax and provides a food value of $750.
-The higher tier $1000 meal plan meets the Canada Revenue Agency criteria for tax free meal plans and therefore HST is not charged.
-This means the $1000 meal plan provides a food value of the full $1000.
+The lower tier meal plan which is the mandatory amount of $1,090.00 per semester taxable meal plan which includes $100.00 Flex.
+The higher tier $1,245.00 meal plan meets the Canada Revenue Agency criteria for tax exempt meal plans and therefore HST is not charged and also includes $100.00 Flex.
 Any Monies left over in the first semester will be carried over to the winter semester.
-Residents will still be required to purchase the winter instalment of $850.00 on the meal plan for the winter semester.
+Residents will still be required to purchase the winter installment of $1090.00 on the meal plan for the winter semester.
 There will be no refunds on unused portions of the meal plan.
 All payments must be made through the Residence Office.
 You are able to bring into your room appliances such as a microwave, toaster oven, electric frying pan, or George Foreman grill.
 We do not allow hotplates, induction cookers, extra bar fridges, or freezers in the residence.